6. Thomas & Bonvil of Wallas Farm, Ewenny

 Thomas Thomas (1791 – 1856) & Mary Thomas (b.
 1803, born Thomas) with sons John (b.
 1827) and William (b.
 1837)

-Mary Thomas ws baptised in 1803 at Coity, Glamorganshire to Thomas Thomas (b.1774) and Elizabeth Thomas (b.
+Mary Thomas was baptised in 1803 at Coity, Glamorganshire to Thomas Thomas (b.1774) and Elizabeth Thomas (b.
 Morgan - married Thomas Thomas in 1795 in Coity).

-1833 Marriage of Thomas Thomas and Mary Thomas in Ewenny, Glamorgan by license.
+1833 Marriage of Thomas Thomas and Mary Thomas in Ewenny, Glamorgan by license [ref: 005].
 Witnesses were Thomas Thomas (Mary's father) and Thomas Davis.

 1851 census - Wallace Farm, Ewenny